 LANDMARKS OF AMERICAN HISTORY AND CULTURE WORKSHOPS FOR SCHOOL TEACHERS

-We invite your application to an exciting one-week summer workshop for school teachers in Mason City, Iowa.
-This workshop will examine Frank Lloyd Wright, America’s most influential architect, and his role in the development of the Prairie School, an architectural movement of the early 1900s.
+During the summer of 2013, Wright on the Park hosted two workshops funded by the National Endowment for the Humanities as part of the Landmarks of America Workshops for School Teachers.
+Forty teachers attended each week with their work guided by ten leading experts in the field of “Frank Lloyd Wright and the Prairie School in the Midwest.”
+The workshop examined Wright, America’s most influential architect and his role in the development of an architectural movement of the early 1900′s.
 Inspired by the flat Midwestern landscape, the Prairie School movement was significant in its departure from European architectural traditions and spoke to a changing nation.
 Prairie School architects considered this indigenous style an expression of the nation’s character, including American individualism, democratic ideals and an idealized interpretation of small-town America.